$3.38m for dementia research

 The project titled 'Australian Community Of practice in Research in Dementia' (ACcORD) was one of six Dementia Research Team Grants worth $35.6 million just announced by the National Health and Medical Research Council (NHMRC).

 ACcORD will explore barriers to service delivery, evaluate the current legal impediments and look at implementing new measures for consistently assessing unmet needs.
 Clinicians, biostatisticians, health economists, legal experts and consumer representatives will take part, some of whom have previously worked outside the field.

-Drawing on his more than 35 years' experience, the Director of the University of Newcastle's internationally recognised Centre for Health Behaviour and co-leader of HMRI's Public Health Program, Professor Sanson-Fisher is working on a number of ground-breaking research projects to change the mindset of dealing with illness and dying.
+Director of the University of Newcastle's internationally recognised Centre for Health Behaviour and co-leader of HMRI's Public Health Program, Professor Sanson-Fisher has more than 35 years' experience leading ground-breaking research projects in this field.